+If the Interconnection Customer does not wish to redesign the project or alter the Operational Profile, it shall notify the Company whether it wishes to withdraw or proceed to an Impact Study within 5 Business Days of either receiving the Supplemental Review results or the results meeting (if requested).
+If the Interconnecting Customer wishes to redesign the project or alter the Operational Profile to mitigate the identified impacts, it shall provide the Company with updated application materials demonstrating the redesign within 15 Business Days of receiving the Supplemental Review results.
+The Company shall notify the Interconnecting Customer if the redesign addresses the concerns and allows the project to proceed with the process in Section 3.3(d) above within 5 Business Days from receipt of the updated materials.
+If the redesign does not address the concerns, the Company shall notify the Interconnecting Customer and provide the option of proceeding to an Impact Study.

-The Company will provide the Interconnecting Customer with an Interconnection Service Agreement for signature.
+If the Interconnection Application passes Supplemental Review or is modified to enable passage, the Company will provide the Interconnecting Customer with an Interconnection Service Agreement for signature.
 Time Frames for signing the Interconnection Service Agreement are specified in Section 3.6.2.
 Once the Interconnecting Customer signs and returns the Interconnection Service Agreement, it is then counter-signed and dated by the Company.

 If the Interconnecting Customer executes the Interconnection Service Agreement, the Interconnecting Customer will pay costs associated with System Modifications in accordance with the time frames specified in Section 3.6.2.